GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 ```

 To start with, create a folder called `openrouteservice` which will act as the root of the openrouteservice folder
 structure.
-Inside this folder you should put your `docker-compose.yml` file and create subfolder which will then be
+Inside this folder you should put your `docker-compose.yml` file and create subfolders which will then be
 mapped into the Docker container.
 These folders will then be used to pass data into openrouteservice, as well as
 preserving data generated.
 The folders needed are: